bhargavbhegde7/microservices-poc/README.md

   This service is just a dummy service to show how the JWT verification works.
 The front end service sends the token to this service, asking for some particular data.
   This service sends the token to the auth service.
 Auth service verifies this token with the DB and replies with a "OK" (http 200) or "auth fail"(http 401)

+4. Picture service:
+  A service to get the binary images.
+This service returns a JSON array with details of the pictures.

 TO RUN:

 1. clone the repo